Incredible bioluminescent waves

 The magnitude of the phenomenon was photographed by William Ho in the resort of Dusit Thani.

-The organisms are stimulated by wave movement or the pressure of footsteps on the sand.
+The organisms are stimulated by the movement of waves or the pressure of footsteps on the sand.

 By way of comparison, the glow emitted by phytoplankton is of the order of a second.
 And they are usually observed by stirring the seawater.